Transpoze/F1tenth/obstacle_avoidance/README.md

 - Default OpenCV installed by JetPack is 2.7
 - You have to use c++ to develop applications with ZED

+### Retrieving Data from ZED
+#### For local application
+Use API for re
+#### For ros

 ## Troubleshooting
 ### ZED
 - Problem:

-No show on ZED Explorer, even though the camera can be recognized (u can tell by checking if it recognizes the serial number on the up-right corner)
+Test ZED with ZED Explorer after installing everything, but it shows nothing, even though the camera can be recognized (you can tell by checking if it recognizes the serial number on the up-right corner)
 - Solution:

 With reference to [this github issue](https://github.com/stereolabs/zed-ros-wrapper/issues/28)